alobach3/e-commerce-demo/README.md

 ├── proto  # Protocol Buffers definitions for gRPC services │   └── demo.proto
 ├── .github
-│   └── workflows # CI for building and pushing docker images │       └── product-service-CI.yml # for product service
+│   └── workflows # CI for building and pushing docker images and update of k8s manifests for each service └── src
-└── src
     ├── api-gateway # Gateway for HTTP->gRPC translation
     ├── frontend # Frontend Service